acondura/yopvpn/README.md

 YOPVPN (Your Own Private VPN) is a fast, secure (state-of-the-art cryptography) and open-source VPN solution powered by [WireGuard](https://www.wireguard.com/) — giving you complete control over your online privacy.
 **Host it yourself.
 Own your traffic.
 Stay private.**

+# Background
+I wanted to watch a movie that has become unavailable in the cinemas in my region and I knew that it is available with a streaming subscription I already had but again, not in my region, only in US.
+As anyone would, I immediately thought of using a VPN service but I didn't want to pay the full month price for a two hour watching experience.

+So, I built my own custom VPN with Wireguard.
+What follows is a quick guide about the script I eventually ended up using, instead of the manual steps.
+The potential is huge, please check an extensive use case list at the end.

 # Usage

 ./yopvpn [SERVER_IP]